dataset-sh/slambda/doc-site/docs/intro.md

 ## Project Status

-The basic functionalities of this package have been reasonably tested (coverage: 100%), and you should have no problem creating your own functions.
+The basic functionalities of this package have been reasonably tested (coverage: 100%), and you should have no problems creating your own functions.

 Function implementations in `slambda.contrib` should have a reasonable output quality.
-However, since they are powered by a language model, you should conduct your own evaluation/testing within your problem domain to ensure that the model's performance meets your requirements.
+However, since they are powered by a language model, you should conduct your own evaluation/testing within your problem domain to ensure that the model's performance meeting your requirements.

 We plan to add more functions to `slambda.contrib` and provide a more thorough evaluation report for each function implementation in the near future.